The Keys to Integrated Health Care

 Becoming part of a collaborative care team, even across practice settings

-Regardless or practice size or one’s exact role within a practice or health system, it’s becoming more important for physicians and other practitioners to embrace the team aspect of the integrative care model, sometimes referred to as “collaborative care.”
+Regardless of practice size or one’s exact role within a practice or health system, it’s becoming more important for physicians and other practitioners to embrace the team aspect of the integrative care model sometimes referred to as “collaborative care.”

 When a doctor contacts Feuerstein for a consultation, he always makes sure to keep them in the loop.
 He lets the referring physician know that he’s suggested a lifestyle change such as a nutrition plan or a sleep improvement plan, for example.